elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-active-reading-techniques-and-how-do-they-improve-comprehension.md

 url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-improve-comprehension
 score: -1.0
 related_article1:
-    id: 160147
+    id: 160060
-    title: How can students effectively communicate within the university system to enhance their academic experience?
+    title: >-
+        What strategies are effective for exam preparation, and how can they help manage exam stress?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-communicate-within-the-university-system-to-enhance-their-academic-experience
+    url: /learn/education-studies/questions/what-strategies-are-effective-for-exam-preparation-and-how-can-they-help-manage-exam-stress
 related_article2:
-    id: 160134
+    id: 160129
-    title: What are the benefits of summarizing and organizing notes effectively?
+    title: >-
+        How can students prioritize tasks to improve their time management skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-summarizing-and-organizing-notes-effectively
+    url: /learn/education-studies/questions/how-can-students-prioritize-tasks-to-improve-their-time-management-skills
 related_article3:
-    id: 160130
+    id: 160463
-    title: What is metacognition, and why is it important for effective learning?
+    title: >-
+        What are the key elements of preparing for a presentation, and how can practicing delivery improve performance?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-effective-learning
+    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-practicing-delivery-improve-performance
 related_article4:
-    id: 160329
+    id: 160472
-    title: What are the benefits of study groups, and how do they contribute to collaborative learning?
+    title: >-
+        How can students effectively navigate university systems and utilize available resources?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-study-groups-and-how-do-they-contribute-to-collaborative-learning
+    url: /learn/education-studies/questions/how-can-students-effectively-navigate-university-systems-and-utilize-available-resources
 related_article5:
-    id: 160072
+    id: 160262
-    title: What role does educational psychology play in understanding student behavior and enhancing learning environments?
+    title: >-
+        What are the key components of effective time management, and how do they contribute to academic success?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
+    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-time-management-and-how-do-they-contribute-to-academic-success
 ---

 &nbsp;